The supplementary file provides additional evidence relevant to promotion and/or tenure review.

 Service portfolio (as available)

 The service portfolio may contain examples of service on university committees, elected bodies, advisory groups, task forces, and/or other activities serving the university's mission.
-It may also contain examples of service to the profession and community, such as white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or letters of appreciation.
+It may also contain examples of service to the profession and community, such as white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or signed letters of appreciation related to service contributions.

 The portfolio may include a short narrative summarizing the candidate’s unique service experiences or obligations.
 Candidates may wish to comment on the significance and quality of their work and provide a rationale for the choice of examples in the portfolio, the significance of those choices, the role played by the candidate, and the amount of time devoted to service activities.